We offer in-house tailored privacy training on a range of topics.

 - large government agencies such as the Australian Taxation Office, NSW Department of Education & Communities, Transport for NSW, the NSW Ministry of Health, and Service NSW

 - universities including USyd, UTS, UWS and UOW

 - local councils including Marrickville, Great Lakes and Ryde City Council

 - smaller public sector agencies such as the State Library, Motor Accidents Authority, Lifetime Care & Support Authority and NSW Anti-Discrimination Board

-- private sector businesses such as Lorica Health Pty Ltd
+- private sector businesses such as Minter Ellison Lawyers, Lorica Health Pty Ltd and Quantumcorp

-- peak bodies such as the Federation of Housing Associations Inc and Commonwealth Care & Respite Centres Network
+- peak/membership organisations such as FINSIA, the Federation of Housing Associations Inc and Commonwealth Care & Respite Centres Network

-- non-profits such as Northside Community Forum and Western NSW Medicare Local, and
+- non-profits such as PRAXIS, Northside Community Forum and Western NSW Medicare Local, and

-- privacy regulators and other experts such as the Office of the Australian Information Commissioner, Privacy Victoria, the International Association of Privacy Professionals, and judicial members of the NSW Administrative Decisions Tribunal (now known as NCAT).
+- privacy regulators and other experts such as the Office of the Australian Information Commissioner, Privacy Victoria, the International Association of Privacy Professionals, and judicial members of the NSW Civil & Administrative Tribunal.